Fertility hypnotherapy and psychological support for the part nobody prepares you for.

 When fertility takes up too much space

 If you’re here, you’re probably doing a lot already.
-Tracking, researching, holding it together for everyone else — and quietly wondering why this feels so heavy.
-Fertility doesn’t just live in clinic appointments or test results.
-It sits in your nervous system, your sleep, your focus, and the constant background noise of waiting and not knowing.
-This work is about supporting you through that — without asking you to be positive, brave, or endlessly patient
+Tracking.
+Researching, scrolling.
+Holding it together for everyone else.
+And quietly wondering why this feels so heavy.
+Fertility doesn’t just live in clinic appointments and test results.
+It sits in your nervous system, your sleep, your focus, and that constant background noise of waiting and not knowing.
+This work supports you through that, without asking you to be positive, brave, or endlessly patient.

-Wherever you are with fertility, support shouldn’t make you feel like you’re doing it wrong.
+Wherever you are with fertility, support shouldn’t feel like another thing you’re failing at.

-This work is here for people who want help coping with the strain of fertility — without being pushed to optimise, fix, or override their body.
-The focus is on steadiness, regulation, and helping you feel more resourced while you navigate whatever stage you’re in.
+This is for people who want help with the strain of fertility without being pushed to optimise, fix, or override their body.

 Support for fertility stress and overwhelm

-Fertility stress isn’t just emotional — it’s physiological.
-The constant vigilance, the cycle tracking, the hope and disappointment, the feeling that your life is on hold all place strain on your nervous system.
-Over time, that strain can show up as anxiety, low mood, poor sleep, irritability, difficulty concentrating, or feeling disconnected from your body.
+Fertility stress isn’t just emotional.
+It’s physiological.
+The vigilance, the tracking, the hope and disappointment, the feeling your life is on hold.
+Over time, that strain can show up as:

 How hypnotherapy supports you during fertility

-This work goes beyond simple relaxation techniques.
-Sessions may include gentle, guided breath-based techniques to help the body settle and support hypnotherapy.
+This isn’t just relaxation.
+Sessions are practical and paced.
+They may include guided breath-based techniques to help the body settle and support the hypnotherapy work.

-• Improving sleep, focus, and emotional resilience during fertility treatment or prolonged waiting
+• improving sleep, focus, and emotional steadiness during treatment or waiting

-• Helping you feel more grounded in your body, with less self-blame and tension around fertility
+• helping you feel more grounded in your body again

 Who I am